fluidic-city/fluidic-city.github.io/_news/2021-Project-Fedex.md

 ---
 layout: post
 name: announcement-2
-title: Project Funded Through FedEx Institute of Technology
+title: Project Through FedEx Institute of Technology
 description: The explorative project “Trailer Loading Optimization” is funded by <a href="https://www.memphis.edu/fedex/">FedEx Institute of Technology</a>.
 date: 2021-01-18
 year: 2021